mstksg/inCode/copy/entries/singletons-1.md

 code works directly!

-It's important to remember that our original separate-implementation `SomeDoor` is, functionally, identical to the new code-reusing `SomeDoor`.
+It's important to remember that our original separate-implementation `SomeDoor` is, functionally, identical to the new code-reusing `Door`.
 The reason why they are the same is that *having an existentially quantified singleton is the same as having a value of the corresponding type.*  Having an existentially quantified `SingDS s` is *the same as* having a value of type `DoorState`.